karstentellingnielsen/LinuxTemperatureSensor/README.md

 # Introduction
-This is a small side project to get a temperature reading from the Uno-127 as an IoT edge module.
+This is a small side project to get a temperature reading from a linux edge device as an IoT edge module.

 The module will be applicable for all linux IoT edge devices.
 It will not work in a windows device.
 For that another solution is needed.